 1934 – 1937

-The first company logo contains many small details.
-It depicts the multi-armed goddess Kwanon, who is believed to help people.
-She sits in a lotus position inside a burning black ring.
+The company’s first logo contains many fine details.
+It depicts the multi-armed goddess Kwanon, believed to help people.
+She is sitting in a lotus position inside a burning black ring.
 Above is the word “CAMERA,” and below is “KWANON.”
 The name of the mythological creature is written in fiery letters.

 1934 – 1935